nandanrao/bgse-web-app-demo/README.md

 ## General

 I think this is a very simple template/boilerplate that will show you how you can create a simple web server, using languages and technologies you have already learned in class (Python, MySql).
-You will have all the power of python (including all data-sciency libraries), and you will have a development process
+You will have all the power of python (including all data-sciency libraries), and you will have a development process that will be easy to collaborate, and the final deployment should be smooth and easy.

 Read through the code and the comments!